cjungmann/schemafw/userguide/MinimumCustomClass.md

   hosted by another *data-sfw-class* element.
 This attribute is important to prevent the *data-sfw-class* attribute of the hosting element from overwriting the class name of the custom input class as the framework scans through its ancestors.
+- **tabindex** is necessary to make it possible for the custom input element to receive focus, which, in turn, is necessary for the object to respond to a mouse-click.

 As an example of the possible need for additional attributes, and as justification for the more verbose *xsl:element* construction, you might want to add the following: